 Fact #49: Avoid Confrontation

-A research team from the University of Veterinary Medicine, Vienna, and the University of Vienna observed that female guinea pigs tend to avoid confrontation with each other during their heat period but when they were not in their heat period they did confront each other.
+A research team from the University of Veterinary Medicine and the University of Vienna observed that female guinea pigs tend to avoid confrontation with each other during their heat period.
+But when they were not in their heat period, they did confront each other.
 This is because they see each other as competitors.
-So, the lesser the competition the better the chances of getting a mate.
+So, the lesser the competition, the better the chances of getting a mate.

 Fact #50: Breeds of Guinea Pigs